How can I protect my car this Halloween?

 According to the Highway Loss Data Institute (HLDI), approximately 81% more car vandalism claims occur on October 31 than average.
-Help prevent slashed tires, smashed windows, and deliberate car damage on Halloween — and every other day of the year—with these tips:
+Below are some Halloween safety tips that could help prevent slashed tires, smashed windows, and deliberate car damage on Halloween and every other day of the year.

 Where you park your car can affect its likelihood of being vandalized.
 At home, park in the garage.
 If you don't have a garage, install motion lights that will help deter vandals and alert you and neighbors to activity near your vehicle or driveway.

-Away from home, park in a well-lit, populated area—preferably a gated lot or secure parking garage.
+Away from home, park in a well-lit, populated area — preferably a gated lot or secure parking garage.
 For added protection, park in a spot away from objects that could help conceal vandals, such as large vehicles, dumpsters, or shrubbery.
+If you are visiting a friend, ask their advice for a safe place to park.

 Remove valuables and any evidence of them from your vehicle.
 For example, clean GPS suction rings off your windshield, remove stereo faceplates, and store cell phone chargers in the center console.